-ATLANTA, Ga., April 26.-A sensation more impressive than that created by the affidavits of the Rev. C. B. Ragsdale and the negro woman, Annie Maude Carter, in which they asserted that they had heard from Jim Conley's lips a confession of the Phagan murder, was announced by Detective W. J. Burns toconfession of the Phagan murder, was announced by Detective W. J. Burns today in making public a series of letters written by Conley to Carter.
+ATLANTA, Ga., April 26.-A sensation more impressive than that created by the affidavits of the Rev. C. B. Rags dale and the negro woman, Annie Maude Carter, in which they asserted that they had heard from Jim Conley's lips a confession of the Phagan murder, was announced by Detective W. J. Burns toconfession of the Phagan murder, was announced by Detective W. J. Burns to-day in making public a series of let-ters writen by Conley to Carter.
 The detective in an interview said that a careful study of the letters convinced him more firmly than ever that Conley was the murderer of Mary Phagan, as Carter swore Conley nad confessed to her.
-He also said it was plain that Conley was lying in his statement on Friday, that he did not know Carter except that he had seen her pass his cell; that Conley, contrary to the argument of Solicitor Dorsey, was accustomed to spell the word "negro" correctly; and that Conley was in the habit of using "did" interchangeably with "done, and did not confine himself to the ungrammatical use of "done," as the Solicitor contended.

-Leo Frank, from his cell in the Tower, gave out a statement appealing to the sense of justice and fair play of the people of Atlanta soon after Burns made public the Conley letters.

-Reporters were allowed to see the letters in the office of the Burns Agency.
+He also said it was plain that Con-ley was lying in his statement on Fri-day, that he did not know Carter ex-cept that he had seen her pass his cell; that Conley, contrary to the ar-gument of Solicitor Dorsey, was accus-tomed to spell the word "negro" cor-rectly; and that Conley was in the habit of using "did" interchangeably with "duc," and did not confine himself to the ungrammatical use of "done," as the Solicitor contended.
+Leo Frank, from his cell in the Tower, gave out a statement appealing to the sense of justice and fair play of the people of Atlanta soon after Burns made public the Confey tetters.
+Reporters were allowed to see the let-ters in the office of the Burns Agency.
 Detective Burns said that the same privilege would be accorded to any one who cared to inspect them.
-Gonley is said by Mr. Burns to have written more than 100 letters to Carter since he has been in jail.

-who cared to inspect them.
-Gonley is said by Mr. Burns to have written more than 100 letters to Carter since he has been in jail.

-The detective had a mass of them in his office.
+Gonley is said by Mr. Burns to have written more than 100 letters to Carter since he has been in jail. " The detective had a mass of them in his office.
 One was brought by an operative while the reporters were there.
-Solicitor Dorsey, arguing that the murder notes found near the body of Mary Phagan were palpably dictated by a white man, said that a negro never would have spelled the word "negro" correctly as it appeared in one of the notes.
+Solicitor Dorsey, arguing that the murder notes found near the body of Mary Phagan were palpably dictated by a white man, said that a negro never would have spelled the word "negro" corrective as it appeared in one of the notes.
+Yet several of the notes accredited to Conley and addressed to Carter contain correctly as it appeared in one of the notes.
 Yet several of the notes accredited to Conley and addressed to Carter contain this word spelled as it was in the death note at Mary Phagan's side.
 Solicitor Dorsey also said that Conley would have said "done" instead of "did" in the murder note had it not been dictated to him.
 In his notes to Carter the word repeatedly occurs.

-Here is the comment of Mr. Burns in making public the letters:

-"I have just come into possession of evidence of the most startling and convincing nature against the negro, Jim Conley, an examination of which proves conclusively that the murder notes found by the body of Mary Phagan companies of the most startling and convincing stature against the negro, Jim Conley, an examination of which proves conclusively that the murder notes found by the body of Mary Phagan companies of promise of himself.
-This cvidence consists of a large number of letters written by the negro, Jim Conley, while in jail, addressed to the negro woman, Annie Maude Carter, who recently made an affidavit charging that Conley had confessed to committing the murder.
+to him.
+In his notes to Carter the word repeatedly occurs.
+Here is the comment of Mr. Burns in making public the letters: "I have just come into possession of evidence of the most startling and con-vincing nature against the negro, Jim Conley, an examination of which proves conclusively that the murder notes found by the body of Mary Phagan manated exclusively from his perver-ed brain.
+"It is evidence of a nature more nored brain.
+"It is evidence of a nature more pow-erful and convincing than an actual confession from the negro himself.
+This cvidence consists of a large number of letters written by the negro.
+Jim Con-ley, while in jail, addressed to the negro woman, Annie Maude Carter, who recently made an affidavit charging that Conley had confessed to committing the murder.